israelbenattar/AcquireAndProcessVideoStream/README.md

 # VideoProcessor

-VideoProcessor is a c++ program to read a .mp4 file as if it was a live video stream and process the video in run time.
+VideoProcessor is a c++ program to read a .mp4 file as if it was a live video stream and process the video in run time and write it the an .avi file.
+The process is: for each frame its edges are calculated using sobel edge detector and then the original frame is blended with its edges image.

 ## Build and Install dependencies
 The current recommended and tested environment is Ubuntu 18.04 LTS whit c++>=11